TalAharon23/DevOps-Assignment/README.md

 # Hello World App

-Welcome to HelloWorldApp!
+Welcome to Hello World App!
 This project demonstrates how to containerize a simple "Hello World" application, deploy it to a Kubernetes cluster using Terraform, and integrate it with ActiveMQ for message queuing.

 ## Table of Contents